Docs MediaHub Version 1.x Template API

 Full details: Per-Reference Metadata.

-MediaHub has two separate tagging systems.
-Library tags are used by editors to sort and manage assets in the MediaHub library.
-Display tags are what you might be more familiar with as a developer: per-reference labels like "hero" or "thumbnail" that you assign to images within a field on a specific page, then query in your template code.
+MediaHub has two separate systems.
+Library labels are for organising your media library.
+Display tags are per-reference labels like "hero" or "thumbnail" that you assign to images within a field on a specific page, then query in your template code.
 Both are explained below.

-Library tags describe what an asset is.
-Assigned to an asset on its detail page in the MediaHub library, they exist to help library users organise assets.
-Tags are automatically added to a dropdown filter called Tags in the library toolbar and are used for convenience of library organisation, filtering and display in the back-end.
-Because they live on the asset itself, they are global: tag an image "landscape" and that tag is true on every page that references it.
+Library labels are for organising and filtering assets in the back-end.
+Assigned on an asset's detail page, they appear as filters in the library toolbar.
+Because they live on the asset itself, they are global: label an image "landscape" and that label applies everywhere the asset is referenced.
 These are a MediaHub concept built on ProcessWire page references.
 They are not the same as ProcessWire's native image tags, which are plain text strings on each image file.
 If you have previously tagged images to control front-end display, you are probably looking for Display tags described below.
 As a developer you might be used to an image field having several images but tagging a subset "hero" or "preview" to pick them out in template code.
 That is what display tags are for.

 Display tags describe the role an asset plays on a specific page.
 Set in the page editor when you add an image to a MediaHub field, they are per-reference: the same asset can be tagged "hero" on your About page and "thumbnail" on your Blog listing.
 The asset itself is unchanged.

-For example: a photo of your office gets the library tag "interior" in the MediaHub admin.
+For example: a photo of your office gets the library label "interior" in the MediaHub admin.
 On the About page you add it to the gallery field and display-tag it "hero".
 On the Contact page you add the same photo and display-tag it "secondary".
-Same asset, same library tag, different display tag on each page.
+Same asset, same library label, different display tag on each page.

-Library tag methods are below.
+Library label methods are below.
 Display tag methods are in the Display tags section further down this page.

 MethodReturnsDescription